CSE237SP25/project-matsubayashicelikchen/README.md

   Future iterations will concentrate on implementing a secure registration and login process that incorporates advanced authentication, password encryption, and session management.
 - **Fund Transfers Between Accounts:**
   Plans are in place to allow users to transfer funds between different accounts.
 This feature will incorporate real-time balance updates, additional validations, and comprehensive transaction logging.
-- **Notification System Integration:**
-  We aim to develop an alert system that will notify users via email or in-app messages when large or unusual transactions occur, thereby enhancing account security.
 - **Scheduled Recurring Transactions:**
   The next phase will introduce features for setting up recurring transactions, such as automatic bill payments.
 Users will have options for scheduling, reminders, and customizable setups.
 - **Administrative Reporting:**